 The city consisted of quarters; based on social, tribal, and racial classifications.
 As mentioned before, originally there were two main quarters, the Jewish and the Zoroastrian, but later

-The eye-catching plain and unadorned wooden doors had two metal door-knockers which made different sounds.
+The eye-catching plain and unadorned wooden doors had two metal door-knockers that made different sounds.
 One was for males and the other for females, the inhabitants of the house would thereby know whether the

 All houses enjoyed a courtyard and flowerbeds: four main residential sections were located in four geographical directions so that they could be used in all seasons of the year.
 A small garden was either in the middle or in the northern part of the central pond.
 The garden consisted of an orchard, various flower species, and decorative trees.
 Almost all houses were about one